Zaloog/kanban-python/README.md

 **kanban-python** also comes with more features and customization options.
 This package was developed with [pyscaffold], which provides nice project templates and takes over much of the boilerplate for python packaging.
-Which was a great help for developing my first package.
+It was a great help for developing my first package.

 ## Features
 - *colorful and interactive*: kanban-python uses [rich] under the hood to process user input